2FAC – Two Factor Alarm Clock

 Week 10 — Output Devices

-I experimented with making NeoPixel components for clock digits, and with a Piezo for sound.
-The latter was disappointing, I have decided not to use them.
+I experimented with making NeoPixel components for the clock digits, and using a piezo for sound.
+The latter was disappointing, I have decided not to use it.

 IMG_20260330_171448_DRO.jpg